Job, Suffering is Part of the Job

 But Jesus realized their evil intentions and said, “Hypocrites!
 Why are you testing me?
 (Matthew 22:18 NET)

 Then Jesus, when he looked up and saw that a large crowd was coming to him, said to Philip, “Where can we buy bread so that these people may eat?”
 (Now Jesus said this to test him, for he knew what he was going to do.)
 Philip replied, “Two hundred silver coins worth of bread would not be enough for them, for each one to get a little.”
 (John 6:5–7 NET)

-Dokimazo (dŏk-im-ad’-zō) – testing someone or something for the purpose of approving it.
-The word further implies that the trial itself was made in the expectation and hope of victory!
+Dokimazo (dŏk-im-ad’-zō) – testing someone or something to approve it.
+The word further implies that the trial was made in the expectation and hope of victory!
 This word is used for testing by God, but never of Satan.

 Scriptural examples of dokimazo:

 Another said, ‘I have bought five yoke of oxen, and I am going out to examine them.
 Please excuse me.’
 (Luke 14:19 NET)

 but just as we have been approved by God to be entrusted with the gospel, so we declare it, not to please people but God, who examines our hearts.
 (1 Thessalonians 2:4 NET)